 Demonstration controls whether the Demonstration Mode is visible or off.
 The Demonstration Mode appears on the screen if you don't press any keys during the warning screen at power up.
-Menu settings cannot be saved in Demonstration (see Power On and Start-Up Options Menu).
+Menu settings cannot be saved in Demonstration (see Power On the Control Head and Start-Up Options Menu).